 Luther hated the Anabaptist practice of every-member functioning in the church, which is envisioned in 1 Corinthians 12-14 and Hebrews 10, asserting that it was from “the pit of hell.”
 Luther and the other Reformers violently denounced the Anabaptists for practicing every-member functioning in the church.
 The Anabaptists believed it was every Christian’s right to stand up and speak in a church meeting.
 It was not solely the domain of the clergy.
 Luther was so opposed to this practice that he said it came from “the pit of hell” and those who were guilty of it should be put to death.The Anabaptists both believed and practiced Paul’s injunction in 1 Corinthians 14:26, 30-31 that every believer has the right to function at any time in a church meeting.
 In Luther’s day, this practice was known as the Sitzrecht—“the sitter’s right.”
 Luther announced that “the Sitzrecht was from the pit of hell” and was a “perversion of public order . . . undermining respect for authority.”
 Within 20 years, over 116 laws were passed in German lands throughout Europe making this “Anabaptist heresy” a capital offense.

 Peter Hoover, Secret of the Strength, 59, 198.

-This was also published in a book by the same person:
+This was also published in a book: